TehyaW/Python-Projects/README.md

 # Python-Projects
-This repository contains all the projects I have made in Python.
+This repository contains all the projects I have created with the programming language Python.